jla524/f1-api/README.md

 For example, all drivers can be found in http://127.0.0.1:5000/api/v1/resources/drivers/all.

-Queries can be performed by specifying the column and value.
+In addition, queries can be performed by specifying the column and value.

-For example, driver number 33 is in http://127.0.0.1:5000/api/v1/resources/drivers?number=33.
+Driver number 33 can be found in http://127.0.0.1:5000/api/v1/resources/drivers?number=33.

 [1]: https://en.wikipedia.org/wiki/Formula_One/